 “Life is really good now, but life wasn’t always this good” – Darren Waller.

 When success hits you, it does not come with the security of quality life ahead.
-Your past or your bad habits come along with it and may give you a hard time living your life.
+Your past or bad habits come along with it and may give you a hard time living your life.
 And sometimes, to eradicate them, you join or enroll in some spiritual awakening process.
-However, not everyone realizes that they need to make changes in their life and connect with some spiritual awakening process or another spiritual path.
+However, not everyone realizes that they need to change their lives and connect with some spiritual awakening process or another spiritual path.

 He hit his rock bottom and had the realization that he had to get up now.
 He didn’t want to look in the mirror even while brushing because the person in the mirror was not pleasing or someone he was earlier.
-That was when the conscious awakening hit him, and he knew that there was a way to live a life that was far better than this.
+That was when the conscious awakening hit him, and he knew that there was a way to live a far better life than this.

-However, the number of people that realize the ways to lead a better life is so less in comparison to the people who have a completely different end.
-For example, how many people do you think to end up realizing that they need meditation, spiritual awakening, or therapy to make a better turn in life?
-Well, it is just 10% of all the people who have a drug addiction or other destructive habits.
+However, the number of people who realize how to lead a better life is so less compared to the people who have a completely different end.
+For example, how many people do you think to realize they need meditation, spiritual awakening, or therapy to make a better turn in life?
+It is just 10% of all the people who have a drug addiction or other destructive habits.

 Staying busy is an excellent way to keep your mind off the desire to use.
 Not just that, establishing a rewarding or enjoyable hobby can help you find happiness, purpose, and even the will to replace unhealthy habits.

 When a person’s physical health refines, they experience the “natural high,” i.e., endorphins that elevate their moods.
 An exercising routine forms a structure for your days and helps in reducing the risk of recurrence.

 Like Darren Waller, you too can go ahead sharing your life’s story, talking about it to people, sharing your experiences to help them get over their addiction.
 Finding a cause to support when you are still recovering lets you help others while helping yourself.